“We believe in building a culture of high standards” — Jeff Bezos

 - What do you expect to learn by working at Amazon?

-- Know Amazon’s leadership principles inside and out: Amazon gives significant importance to Leadership Principles throughout the interview.
+Amazon gives significant importance to Leadership Principles throughout the interview.
 The company has a strong focus on customer obsession.
-So go through their leadership principles carefully before your interview.
+So go through their leadership principles carefully before your interview and ensure that you showcase these effectively during the course of the interview.

 Let’s look at the major topics that candidates get during Amazon interviews.

-Amazon is one of the front-runners in the technology space, and being familiar with basic concepts and algorithms can provide the extra edge that sets you apart.
-Understand how train/test protocols work in data-driven modeling and have an idea of how you can provide an exhaustive plan on dealing with any machine learning problem given to you.
+- Machine Learning and Artificial Intelligence: Amazon is one of the front-runners in the technology space, and being familiar with basic AI-ML concepts and algorithms can set you apart.
+Understand how train/test protocols work in data-driven modeling and have an idea of how to deal with any ML problem given to you.

 Preparing for Amazon Interviews